getcoding-ca/handbook/docs/Students/8-career-summary.md

 <img src={experience} style={{maxWidth: "400px"}} /><p></p>

-Portfolio: everything you've built

-- Get Coding projects
-- Real projects from freelancing or volunteering
-- Your github repos
-- ...

-We'll list all these on your LinkedIn and GitHub.
-Optionally, you can create a portfolio website.
+The meme above rings true for most fields, but not for tech.
+You can build your own experience by working on external projects:

+- Find a newly formed startup that needs a website/app
+- Find a non-profit that needs your help
-An applicant with a good portfolio:
+- Family/friends with a business
+- Local business needing your skills

+The best applicants look like this:

-- Has some real external projects, e.g. an app for XYZ startup
+- Has some **real** external projects, e.g. an app for XYZ org
 - Projects are complex
 - Projects look nice
-- Has an active Github
+- An active Github

+Where does your portfolio live?

+- We'll list everything you've done on your LinkedIn and GitHub
+- Optionally, you can create a portfolio website to showcase everything

 ### 3. Interviews